Insights

 Digital identity has become increasingly important for businesses as they transition their products and services online.
 From creating bank accounts to age verification, demand for digital identity is only expected to increase and become more mainstream.

 The digital world is rapidly evolving, with digital identity becoming a prerequisite for consumers interacting online.
 However, the volume of personally identifiable information available online and the adoption of cloud technology have exposed potential risks in the digital era.
-Considering these threats, organisations and regulatory bodies are searching for innovative measures to combat these challenges.
+Considering these threats, organizations and regulatory bodies are searching for innovative digital identity management measures to combat these challenges.
 While digital identity will unlock infinite possibilities for consumers and businesses, it’s essential to recognise its immense power.

 What is digital identity?

-Digital identity is a collection of personally identifiable information (PII) about an individual that exists online.
-This information, including name, date of birth, address, and passport number, can be pulled from numerous online platforms and provides a digital representation of an individual once grouped.
+Digital identity, sometimes referred to as a digital entity, is a collection of personally identifiable information (PII) about an individual that exists online.
+These identity attributes, including name, date of birth, address, and passport number, can be pulled from numerous online services and platforms and provide a digital representation of an individual once grouped.

 What is digital identity used for?

 The use of digital identity has increased as more businesses and government agencies shift to online instead of in-person interactions.
-Companies can use digital identity to verify that their customers are who they say they are and provide protection from fraudulent exchanges.
-There are several ways businesses can verify the identity of their customers online, including ID checks, proof of address and document verification.
-It is common to combine several verification methods to ensure a secure match.
+Companies can use digital identity to verify that their customers are who they say they are and protect digital identities from fraudulent exchanges.
+There are several ways businesses can perform identity verification of their customers online, including ID checks, proof of address and document verification, or even login credentials, biometric data, digital certificates, and API keys.
+It is common to combine several verification methods to ensure accurate digital identifiers and ensure a secure match.

-Many businesses require customers to provide proof of age to access their products or services.
-In the past, this was a manual process that impacted the customer experience.
+Many businesses and government services require customers to provide proof of age to access their products or services.
+In the past, this was a manual access management process that impacted the customer experience.
 Nowadays, digital identity allows this process to be automated and streamlined.
 This ensures that age-appropriate customers can easily access services while protecting businesses from risks.

 The challenges of the digital era

-Over the past decade, rapid technological advancements and e-commerce growth have created multiple challenges and threats to businesses and consumers.
+Over the past decade, rapid technological advancements and e-commerce growth have skyrocketed people's use of digital services and created multiple challenges and threats to businesses and consumers.
 In 2021, e-commerce sales hit $870 billion in the US, a 14.2% increase from 2020.
-This shift created a substantial influx of online personally identifiable information (PII) held by businesses using cloud technologies.
-In addition, half of the world is now active on social media, contributing to an endless amount of personal data circulating online.
+This shift created a substantial influx of online personally identifiable information (PII) held by businesses using cloud technologies that require digital identities to access resources.
+In addition, half of the world has active social media accounts, contributing to an endless amount of personal user account data circulating online.

 As cloud technology adoption increases, businesses and consumers become susceptible to data breaches and identity theft.
-The information organisations collect when they onboard and verify an individual’s digital identity is extremely sensitive and valuable to fraudsters.
+The information organizations collect when they are onboarding and verifying identity for users to gain access to their platforms is extremely sensitive and valuable to fraudsters.
 In recent years, there has been a rise in large-scale data breaches, resulting in devastating consequences for both consumers and businesses.
 This year, a data breach at Australian telecommunications company Optus reignited calls for an overhaul of Australian cybersecurity measures.
 Businesses experiencing a data breach face long-term reputational damage and a loss of consumer trust.

 Protecting digital identity

-Regulatory bodies and privacy organisations have introduced new measures to combat external threats in response to the ever-evolving threat of data breaches and digital identity theft.
+Regulatory bodies and privacy organizations have introduced new measures to combat external threats in response to the ever-evolving threat of data breaches and digital identity theft in a network environment.

 Data protection laws are accelerating and becoming proactive rather than reactive.
-For example, Europe’s core digital privacy regulation, the General Data Protection Regulation (GDPR), ensures the protection of PII through numerous mandates imposed on businesses and their data handling.
-Countries like the United States have also considerably changed their data protection policies and introduced increased fines and penalties for mishandling information that can put consumers’ digital identities at risk.
+For example, Europe’s core digital privacy regulation, the General Data Protection Regulation (GDPR), ensures the protection of PII through numerous mandates imposed on businesses and their data handling of a digital account.
+Countries like the United States have also considerably changed their data protection policies and introduced increased fines and penalties for mishandling information that can put a user's identity at risk.

-In addition to these protective mandates, data storage and deletion have become necessary safeguarding measures for sensitive data.
-Businesses can protect their customers from bad actors by deleting or anonymising data once the onboarding or verification process is complete.
+In addition to these protective mandates, data storage, and deletion have become necessary safeguarding measures for sensitive data.
+Businesses can protect their customers from bad actors by deleting or anonymizing data once the onboarding or verification process is complete.

 Faced with the digitisation of society, digital identity is only set to increase.
 Identifying the convenience and benefits that digital identity provides, digital identity documents are set to exceed 6.5 billion globally by 2026.
-Digital wallets will dominate the government agenda worldwide, and physical documents will slowly be replaced.
+The digital wallet will dominate the government agenda worldwide, and real-life documents in the physical world will slowly be replaced.

 The future of digital identity is exciting and offers enormous benefits and possibilities for society.
 By implementing protective measures and adapting to rising threats, digital identity can help improve and simplify digital experiences for businesses and consumers.